lupyuen/st7789-nuttx/README.md

         v8.2.0.zip.zip, and cannot find v8.2.0.zip.ZIP, period.
 ```

-Seems the NuttX Build need to be fixed to support LVGL 8.
+Seems the NuttX Build needs to be fixed to support LVGL 8.

 # Sharing SPI Bus